seganku/HoneywellSecurityMQTT/README.md

  - HoneywellSecurityMQTT attempts to use MQTT wills to indicate a failure if the program dies unexpectedly, but this doesn't seem to work.
 I may be misunderstanding how this is supposed to behave, or perhaps it is some issue with HA's embedded MQTT broker.
 If anyone has any ideas here, I'm all ears.

 ## Future Work
- - Check for learned sensors failing to report in
  - Cache learned sensor data
  - Fix broker indication of unexpected termination